MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-paginated-onedrive-sharepoint.md

 To follow along, make sure you have:

 - At least one workspace in your Power BI tenant backed by a reserved capacity.
 This capacity can be any of the A4/P1 – A6/P3 SKUs.
-Read more about [reserved capacities in Power BI Premium](../admin/service-premium-what-is.md).
+Read more about [reserved capacities for paginated reports in Power BI Premium](../admin/service-premium-what-is.md#paginated-reports)
 - Access to the standard connectors in Power Automate, which come with any Office 365 subscription.

 ## Save a paginated report to OneDrive for Business or a SharePoint Online folder